system-er/gdtinycc/README.md

 godot_randf_range(from, to)
 godot_randi_range(from, to)
 godot_randomize()
-- the new drawinglayer is on top of CanvasLayer:
+- the new drawinglayer is on top of CanvasLayer: (out of order -in new construction)
-godot_get_drawingnode()
+//godot_get_drawingnode()
-godot_draw_rect(drawingnode, x, y, width, height, r, g, b, a, filled)
+//godot_draw_rect(drawingnode, x, y, width, height, r, g, b, a, filled)
-godot_draw_circle(drawingnode, x, y, radius, r, g, b, a, filled)
+//godot_draw_circle(drawingnode, x, y, radius, r, g, b, a, filled)

 new var-type GDExtensionVariant
 - VARTYPE_BOOL = 1,